rohit-1204/aws-notes/24-KMS.md

 After completing this chapter, you will be able to:

-- Understand AWS KMS
+- Understand AWS Key Management Service (KMS)
-- Learn encryption concepts
+- Learn encryption fundamentals
 - Create and manage KMS keys
 - Encrypt and decrypt data
-- Configure IAM and Key Policies
+- Configure key policies and IAM permissions
 - Enable automatic key rotation
 - Secure AWS resources using KMS